 A Property Management Plan (PMP) may be produced for individual parcels of land with impacted landowners and occupiers.
-This plan will be developed with the landholder to identify impacts and how to mitigate and manage these, such as access, amenity, commercial considerations, rehabilitation requirements and environmentally sensitive areas.
+This plan will be developed in consultation with landowner and occupiers to note the pre-existing condition of areas that are expected to be impacted by the project, identify impacts and how to mitigate and manage these, such as access, amenity, commercial considerations, rehabilitation requirements and environmentally sensitive areas.
+These PMPs or an itemised line list of requirements from the PMPs will be provided to the successful contractor as instruction on how to manager and reinstate private properties prior to, during and after the construction stage.